hamburgerghini1/kde_macos_2023/README.md

 # kde_macos_2023

-Tested on Nobara 37 and Arco Linux
+Tested on Nobara 37, Arco Linux and Debian 12.

 # Screenshot of the desktop